rgeraldporter/inquiry-monad/README.md

 Passes the contained `Inquiry` object value into a function `f`.
 (You may optionally continue the Inquiry chain by having function `f` return `Inquiry.of(value)` as long as it adheres to the object structure.)

-This is useful when you want to convert an Inquiry process chain into a Promise or a Future.
+This is useful when you want to convert an Inquiry process chain into a Promise or a Future, or another monad.

-Warning: In the case of `InquiryP`, you will want to use `await` first before using chain (see below), though that requires you to convert into a Promise (or Future).
+Warning: In the case of `InquiryP` or `InquiryF`, you will want to use `await` first before using chain (see below), though that requires you to convert into a Promise (or Future).

 ```js
 const myQuestionset = Questionset.of([